Can Millions of QuickBooks Customers be Wrong?

 You know you are ready for ERP when start to experience some of the symptoms of QuickBooks fatigue such as:

 1. Experiencing File Size Limitations

-As businesses grow, data requirements grow and depending on your version of QuickBooks you will constrained as the number of Accounts, Customer, Vendors, and Items.
-Once a file has grown too large you will not get a warning and your data may be corrupted as the software starts to slow.
+As businesses grow, data requirements grow.
+Depending on your version of QuickBooks, you will be constrained as to the number of Accounts, Customer, Vendors, and Items.
+Once a file has grown too large, you will not get a warning, and your data may be corrupted as the software starts to slow.

 2. The Number of Users that Need Access is Growing.

-Each version of QuickBooks has its threshold of User – with QuickBooks Enterprise hit the magic number of 30 and you’ll have to become more creative by sharing licenses or taking turns.
+Each version of QuickBooks has its threshold of Users – with QuickBooks Enterprise you can scale up to 40 users.
+After that you’ll have to become more creative by sharing licenses or taking turns.
 Not exactly the best way to get the most from your team.

 3. Warehouse Requirements are Getting More Complex

 QuickBooks loves one warehouse location where you can stock all of your inventory – as long as it isn’t too large.
-QuickBooks is not adept at tracking large amounts of inventory across multiple sites and warehouses and if you need to rely on co-packers or other outside facilities it will becomes invisible to QuickBooks – now become the time to start thinking creatively!
+QuickBooks is not adept at tracking large amounts of inventory across multiple sites and warehouses, so if you need to rely on co-packers or other outside facilities it will becomes invisible to QuickBooks – now becomes the time to start thinking creatively!